tomcam/vuepress.github.io/default2.md

-# Adding YAML front matter to a Markdown page
+# Adding YAML front matter to a VuePress home page

 A Markdown page may contain directives that don't appear in the output as written, but that do affect the display.
 They are in a format called [YAML](./README.md#YAML).
 The first thing to do is to add what the default theme calls "Hero text", which is a big ol' H1 in the middle of the home page.